- Home

 (4) The Superintendent shall register the RAPT and all related standards with the DOL.

-(5) The Superintendent shall register all apprenticeship agreements with the DOL within 45 days of an apprentice's enrollment.
+(5) The Superintendent shall register all apprenticeship agreements with the DOL within 45 days of a participant's enrollment.

-(6) The Superintendent shall notify the DOL of any change of status of an apprentice through RAPIDS.
+(6) The Superintendent shall notify the DOL of any change of status of a participant through RAPIDS.

 (7) An apprentice may pursue a professional license with a license area of concentration in the following eligible license areas: